MattPlum/Project-7-WordPress-Pen-Testing/README.md

 Describe any challenges encountered while doing the work

   WPdistillery was giving a lot of errors.
-Needed to increase processor size as well as add 192.168.33.10 wpdistillery.vm to the /etc/hosts file which was not included in the instructions.
+Needed to increase processor size from 1 to 2 in Virtual box of the VM as well as add 192.168.33.10 wpdistillery.vm to the /etc/hosts file which was not included in the instructions.

 ## License